 Simple English definitions for legal terms

-Read a random definition: business plan
+Read a random definition: right of entry for condition broken

 Genetic fingerprinting is a way to identify a person based on their unique genetic makeup.
 This is done by comparing the pattern of their DNA, which is a chemical structure that contains genetic information, with the DNA found in a biological sample like blood or hair.
 This method is used in criminal cases to link a suspect to a crime, identify a victim's remains, or prove the innocence of an accused person.
 It is also called DNA fingerprinting, genetic fingerprinting, DNA profiling, or DNA typing.